Do you wonder how to leverage demographic data and product usage to spot and act on your users’ buying intent?

 We use a lead scoring method based on user responses in our opt-in forms.
 The scoring system ranks prospects based on the plan they’ve selected and the size of their budget.
 We try to gather information about the age of the business as well.
 Companies that are already established, interested in a custom plan, with a large budget, will receive a higher score.

 Sometimes new leads don’t always provide us with that information initially.
 But it’s still worth reaching out to those prospects.
 In these instances, we use their average response time as a metric for identifying the customer’s potential.
 Leads that take a week to reply aren’t scored as high as the ones who are eager to respond within hours.

-Refiner is a post-signup lead qualification software built for B2B SaaS specifically.
-We help SaaS brands with a self-service model go upmarket by identifying their best sales opportunities and providing insights to start relevant sales conversations.
+Refiner is a post-signup user profiling software built for B2B SaaS specifically.
+We help SaaS brands with a self-service model identify their best sales opportunities and providing insights to start relevant sales conversations.